phommata/posts-api/README.md

-# Dispo Backend Take Home
+# Dispo

-Create an API that allows users to create and like posts, and follow other users.
+API that allows users to create and like posts, and follow other users.
-For this assessment you should not need additional dependencies to complete the below.

-And while not required, feel free to add additional flourishes or features!

-## Complete the following:
+## Endpoints
-1. Create endpoints `POST /users/create` and `POST /posts/create` to create a user
+1. `POST /users/create` and `POST /posts/create` to create a user
    and a post.
 See `posts/models.py` for reference on what to supply in the request body
    for posts.
 User endpoint should accept a `username` and `password`.
 A 201 HTTP status
    code is the expected response.

-2. Create an endpoint `GET /users/top` that returns a list of users with one or more posts
+2. `GET /users/top` that returns a list of users with one or more posts
    sorted by number of posts authored descending.
 The expected response is a list of:
    ```
    {